Skip to main content

 2-of-2 DKLS23 MPC managed by WalletSuite’s co-signing service.
 WalletSuite holds one share, customer holds the other — both required to sign.
 Same band filtering, policy gates, and audit trail without infrastructure overhead.

 The REST API ships as a standalone product — same wallet operations over HTTP, across every supported chain.
-Pair with hosted MPC (default), self-hosted OWS, or your existing signer.
+Pair with hosted MPC (default), on-premise HSM, or your existing signer.

 Deployment documentation (opens in new tab)